• Skip to primary navigation

-Toucans are one of my favorite birds and if you are a bird watcher/wildlife photographer, Costa Rica is a great place to see them.
-There are 6 toucans in Costa Rica: Keel-billed toucan, Black-mandibled toucan, Yellow-eared toucan, Fiery-billed Aracari, Collarred Aracari and Emerald Toucanet.
+Toucans are one of my favorite birds and Costa Rica is a great place to see them.
+There are 6 toucans in Costa Rica: Keel-billed toucan, Black-mandibled toucan (Yellow throated), Yellow-eared toucan, Fiery-billed Aracari, Collarred Aracari and Emerald Toucanet.

 In this post, you’ll find out some toucan facts and the best places to see toucans in Costa Rica.
-When it comes to spotting these birds, you will most likely hear them before you see them as they are quite vocal birds and have a unique call.
-We have seen 5 out of 6 toucans, just missing that sneaky Yellow-eared!
+When it comes to spotting these birds, you will most likely hear them before you see them as they are quite vocal birds with a unique call.
+They usually are in large groups so if you see one, you most likely will see more.
+We have seen 5 out of 6 toucans in Costa Rica, we are just missing that sneaky Yellow-eared!

 Costa Rica Toucan Facts

 Toucans have oversized beaks, travel in small groups and are omnivores.
 They eat fruit, berries, insects and eggs/nestlings of other birds.
 They travel in groups and always in pairs when they’re adults.
-You’ll notice that toucans will exhibit a follow-the-leader behavior, whenever one toucan flies off, the others will follow a few seconds later so if you’re a wildlife photographer, you can predict which direction they are flying to and how long you have before they fly off again.
+You’ll notice that toucans will exhibit a follow-the-leader behavior, whenever one toucan flies off, the others will follow a few seconds later so if you’re a wildlife photographer, if you see one fly off, you can then predict which direction the others will fly off too.
+They usually follow each other within minutes.

 When their territories overlap, it is common to see different species of toucans together.
 We’ve seen Keel-billed, Chestnut-Mandibled and Collared Aracari toucans in the same tree!